leoncheng57/AP-Final-Project/README.md

  - 1/12 - added var currentTowerType to always have a tower type to click to create
  - 1/13 - added a point and money system
  - 1/19 - starting the delay class, was not implemented in the future
- - 1/20 - monsPacks() was made such that the level determined the difficulty and monster rate RESOURCES
+ - 1/20 - monsPacks() was made such that the level determined the difficulty and monster rate
+ - 1/21 - added levels

+RESOURCES
 ==========
  - https://www.youtube.com/watch?v=Yc8XezH669o